 If you have questions or concerns, we would love to hear from you!
 Feel free to contact us.

 This feature is deactivated by default, and activating/unlocking it requires an upgrade to the Professional plan.
-If you ever need to deactivate the feature, you can do so by toggling the Replace WordPress built-in search with an improved search experience setting in the Search section from Jetpack — Settings — Traffic in your dashboard.
+If you ever need to deactivate the feature, you can do so by toggling the Replace WordPress built-in search with an improved search experience setting in the Search section from Jetpack — Settings — Performance in your dashboard.

 |Site Owners / Users